JuliaDataScience/JuliaDataScience/contents/why_julia.md

 )
 ```

-We proceed, similar as before, by creating two derived `struct`s from the `Researcher` abstract type:
+We proceed, similar as before, by creating two derived `struct`s from the `Researcher` abstract type.
+Note that the `<:` operator is the subtype operator to assign that a `struct` or `type` is a subtype of another `struct` or `type`, which in turns would become a supertype (and we have the analogous `>:` operator).
+We also create two field names, one for the researcher `name` and other for `age`.
+They are represented as strings and 64-bit integers, respectively:

 ```jl
 sc(